EmerisHQ/demeris-backend/chainclient/README.md

     "keyring_service_name":"akash" ### keyring service name
 }

-- After configuring chains you can call the method [GetClient](https://github.com/allinbits/demeris-backend/blob/prathyusha/chain_client/chain_client/import_accounts.go#L24) by passing required params.
-This method will returns a chainclient for that particular chain details you passed to it.
-This method also imports the mnemonic in keyring and returns the context of it, which you can use to get information about account.
+- After configuring chains you can call the method [GetClient](https://github.com/allinbits/demeris-backend/blob/prathyusha/chainclient/chainclient/import_accounts.go#L24) by passing required params.
+This method will return a chainclient for that particular chain details you passed to it.
+This method also imports mnemonic in the keyring and returns the context of it, which you can use to get information about account.
-- After getting client you can query the account balances and account information by providing required params.You can find the methods [here](https://github.com/allinbits/demeris-backend/blob/prathyusha/chain_client/chain_client/create_client.go).
+- After getting client you can query the account balances and account information by providing required params.You can find the methods [here](https://github.com/allinbits/demeris-backend/blob/prathyusha/chainclient/chainclient/create_client.go).
-- To make a transaction you can call the [broadCastTx](https://github.com/allinbits/demeris-backend/blob/prathyusha/chain_client/chain_client/broadcast_tx.go) method passing params to it.
+- To make a transaction you can call the [broadCastTx](https://github.com/allinbits/demeris-backend/blob/prathyusha/chainclient/chainclient/broadcast_tx.go) method passing params to it.
 ```